bessey/brillo/README.md

     associations:     # Associations to include in the scrub (ALL associated records included)
       - comments
   movie:
-    tactic: latest    # The latest assocation explores the most recent 1,000 records
+    tactic: latest    # The latest association explores the most recent 1,000 records
     associations:
       - actors
       - ratings